What is the UI First-Generation Task Force?

 - Led efforts to participate in the annual National First-Generation College Celebration through a week-long, campus-wide series of events every November.

-- Launched plans to recognize and celebrate first-generation students and advocates in an annual First-Generation Award and Recognition ceremony (inaugural event will be held in November 2019).
+- Launched plans to recognize and celebrate first-generation students and advocates in an annual First-Generation Award and Recognition ceremony (inaugural event held in November 2019).

 - Worked to increase awareness of and celebrate the first-generation identity on campus through various campus initiatives.